A tropical framework for using Porteous formula: Tropical Splitting Principle

 where $g_i \in \mathcal{O}^*(U_i \cap U_j) \cong \mathcal{O}^*(\RR)$ is a regular invertible function.
 That is to say, $g_i(x) = d_i \odot x$ for integers $d_i$.
 It then follows that we may decompose $E$ as the direct sum. \end{proof}

-\begin{remark} Note this same result has been obtained independently in a different manner (namely by pushing forward line bundles on covers of metric graphs in the work of \cite{gross2022principal}. \end{remark}
+\begin{remark} Note this same result has been obtained independently in a different manner (namely by pushing forward line bundles on covers of metric graphs in the work of \cite{gross2022principal}). \end{remark}

 \begin{definition}[projectivization of a bundle] Let $\pi: \EE \to X$ be a tropical vector bundle of rank $n$.
-The \textit{projectivization of $\EE$} is a pair $(\TP(\EE), \phi)$ of a tropical cycle $\TP(\EE)$ (a ``tropical fiber bundle") and tropical cycle morphism $\phi: \TP(\EE) \to X$ (the projection of the bundle) defined as follows: \begin{itemize} \item $\TP(\EE)$ is the fiber bundle resulting from projectivizing the stalks $\EE_p \cong \TT^n$ of $\EE$, i.e.
+The \textit{projectivization of $\EE$} is a pair $(\TP(\EE), \phi)$ of a rational polyhedral space $\TP(\EE)$ (a ``tropical fiber bundle") and morphism $\phi: \TP(\EE) \to X$ (the projection of the bundle) defined as follows: \begin{itemize} \item $\TP(\EE)$ is the fiber bundle resulting from projectivizing the stalks $\EE_p \cong \TT^n$ of $\EE$, i.e.

 where $v \sim v'$ in $\EE_p\setminus \{-\infty\}$ if there exists some $\lambda \in \TT^\times$ such that $v = \lambda \odot v'$. \item On the level of trivializations $U_i$ of $\EE$, we have

 with transition maps on $U_i \cap U_j$ given by $[M_{ij}] \in \PP G(n)$, where